jabelk/devcor-cert-study/notes/sw-dev-and-design.md

 creating / consuming / reacting to events (significant state change). event sent to event consumers to trigger reactions.
 Middle-ware with Event Broker (placed in queue and dispatched to event processor) and Event Mediator (cooridanted to process )

 ## Sequence Diagrams

+One of the main components of these diagrams are participants.
+Participants are the individual components that interact with others within the model.
+Participants use the notation of “ObjectName:className" as you can see in the example of "P1:Participant," where P1 is the instance object name and Participant is the class name.
+If the instance name of the class is irrelevant, it can be skipped and that participant is displayed simply as ":Participant."

+an **actor** interact with the application, users. can also be an API service.

+Each participant has its own **lifeline**.
+A lifeline indicates the participant's presence and activity over time.
+They can become activated, displaying that they are busy executing a task or waiting for a message.
+A narrow rectangle denotes an activated lifeline, as you can see in the example of an Actor's lifeline after sending a Request and before receiving a Response.
+When a participant is no longer busy, its lifeline becomes deactivated.

+Interactions between participants are conveyed by **messages**, depicted by arrows between participant's lifelines.
+Grouping operators are used to create combined fragments—logical groupings that contain conditional structure, represented by a rectangle in the sequence diagram.
+Each combined fragment is composed from one or more interactions and interaction operator.

+The "opt" operator works as a simple IF statement.

+The "alt" operator is used for IF...ELSE..THEN statements and can have as many conditions as are needed.

+Loops are created with the "loop" operator.
+To break the loop prematurely, the "break" operator can be used.
+Break is also used to handle errors in the application flow.

+Finally, the "par" operator depicts parallelism.
+All the fragments inside this combined fragment are executed in parallel.

+A good practice is to use an Entity-Control-Boundary (ECB) pattern, which is a variation of the Model-View-Controller (MVC) pattern that also encapsulates some business logic.

+An Entity is an object that represents some meaningful chunk of system data.
+It correlates to an MVC model, such as a Customer entity.

+Control objects represent MVC controllers and manage the flow of interactions between boundaries and entities.
+They manage the processing and execution of the commands coming from a system boundary.

+Boundaries represent MVC views and are responsible for interaction with external actors, such as a form on the user interface.

+## Lab: Construct a Sequence Diagram